Jaakal/building-with-active-record/README.md

 <p>Follow these steps:</p>

-Clone the Repository
+Clone the repository

 ```Shell
 user@pc:~$ git clone https://github.com/Jaakal/building-with-active-record
 ```

-Click on the console and to go to the folder that was created
+On the console go to the folder that was created

 ```Shell
 user@pc:~$ cd building-with-active-record